arnabsen1729/Networking-Lab/ass2/ass2.md

 ![tcpdump](./ss/q8-trace-2.png)

-Also, we can notice that the IPs from the ICMP Time Limit Exceeded matches exactly with the IPs from the traceroute command.
+Also, we can notice that the IPs from the ICMP Time Limit Exceeded match exactly with the IPs from the traceroute command.

 ## Question 9